Master Embroidery: Essential Tutorials for Beginners to Advanced

 EmbroideryDesigns.com Fonts, top designs, file conversion Multiple formats, subscription

-Design Bundles Free SVG, embroidery, resale license Commercial use, regular updates
+Design Bundles Free SVG, embroidery, resale license Commercial use, updates

 Urban Threads Modern, artistic, steampunk Free downloads, seasonal releases